A lack of clear communication as awards go to the European Commission and Boris Johnson in campaign against jargon and the poor use of language.

 Boris Johnson (2004)

-That is not confusing enough to be awarded the Plain English Campaign Foot In Mouth award.
-This year it goes to Conservative Party MP (Member of Parliament) Boris Johnson.
+This year, the Plain English Campaign Foot In Mouth award goes to Conservative Party MP (Member of Parliament) Boris Johnson.
 Appearing on the BBC television shows ‘Have I Got News For You’ he uttered the words,

 I could not fail to disagree with you less.